iamsirah/alx-system_engineering-devops/README.md

-This project is on shell permissions
+This project is on shell scripting